deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 These methods have the advantage of being simple to use and produce explainable results.
 However, they are limited by checking each feature one at a time, and cannot detect drift in the relations between features.
-Also, these methods will usually detect drift multiple times if it occures in several features.
+Also, these methods will usually detect drift multiple times if it occurs in several features.

 Detection by Domain Classifier
 ------------------------------